 Clicking the thumbnail to the left (and thanks to John Hunt, cover designer extraordinaire, for the great design) will take you to the CW Books page with links for ordering The Tao of Twang.
-The store on this site (accessible using the menu at the top of the page) includes an option for ordering this title (free postage & sale prices through June 10).

 With care and honesty Tim Hunt’s The Tao of Twang covers a lot of territory, from raw youth to rolling total old.
 Bakersfield to Nashville; all the E string pit stops in between and Hunt even supplies some imaginary heavens of those perfect gigs. – Keith Abbott